-- Connection of periphery-devices (headsets, keyboards, mice, etc.) - Setting up of ad-hoc networks for spontaneous data exchange - Ad-hoc connection of different networks (e.g. laptop ⇔ mobile or phone ⇔ GSM ⇔ net) - Applications similar to applications based on infrared technology - Weaknesses of infrared technology were overcome - Increased bandwidth (up to 865.2KBit/s) - No optical connection between devices necessary - Expanded range (up to 10m) - Allows setting up of ad-hoc networks instead of point-topoint connections a) What are the advantages and disadvantages of mobile operating systems unavailable to other device manufacturers?
+- Connection of periphery-devices (headsets, keyboards, mice, etc.) - Setting up of ad-hoc networks for spontaneous data exchange - Applications similar to those based on infrared technology - Weaknesses of infrared technology were overcome - Increased bandwidth (up to 865.2KBit/s) - No optical connection between devices necessary - Expanded range (up to 10m) - Allows setting up of ad-hoc networks instead of point-topoint connections a) What are the advantages and disadvantages of mobile operating systems unavailable to other device manufacturers?